 Value for Money

-The I and P Helsinki airport trains run from 04:00 to 24:00
+The I and P Helsinki Airport trains run from 04:00 to 24:00.

-Where do I get it from?
+Where do I get the train from?

 Convenience